VortexCoyote/x3tr0v.github.io/_posts/2020-02-17-Component-System.markdown

 The pointers to the Components attached to the GameObject are in this case saved in a std::map, with a std::type_index as its key.
 `std::map<std::type_index, Component*> myComponents;`

 This essentially means that you can only have one instance of a Component type attached to the GameObject, which differs from for instance Unity's Component System, where multiple instances of the same type can be attached.
-The reasoning behind this was to make the whole system iterable towards a ECS (Entity Component System), which we didn't really have time to do at the end.
+The reasoning behind this was to make the whole system iterable towards an ECS (Entity Component System), which we didn't really have time to do at the end.

 ## The System
 The Component System itself manages all the Components and its collections based on various situations.
-Components can be enabled or disabled (which describes whether their active or not) as the user wish (which makes them not update), which are handled through sperate collections.
+Components can be enabled or disabled (which describes whether they're active or not) as the user wish, which are handled through sperate collections.
 ```cpp
 void* myComponents[ARGS_COUNT] = { nullptr };
 std::vector<Component*> myActiveComponents[ARGS_COUNT];